JasonW77/go-practice-daily/README.md

 - Used `append()`, `copy()`, slicing syntax, and `make()`
 - Checked slice `len()` and `cap()`
 - Extracted sub-slices using slicing syntax

+## Day 08 - Maps in Go

+Today I explored maps in Go, which are key-value data structures similar to dictionaries in other languages.

+### Topics Covered:
+- Declaring and initializing maps
+- Accessing and modifying values
+- Adding and deleting keys
+- Checking if a key exists
+- Iterating over a map with `range`